Plants in pots

 Lechenaultia tubiflora ‘Lip Stick’

 We planted this low growing shrub with soft heath-like foliage and white tubular flowers with red tips in November 2019.
+Died October 2021.

 Lobelia quadrangularis sky blue – Native Lobelia

-We planted this carpeting herb, 0.1m high x 0.8-1.0m wide, with linear leaves and showy blue flowers held above foliage, in October 2009.
+We planted this carpeting herb, 0.1m high x 0.8-1.0m wide, with linear leaves and showy blue flowers held above yhe foliage, in October 2009.
 This plant, native to northern Australia, from the Queensland coast to the Pilbara in WA, grows exceptionally well in the cracks in the pavement.
 Choughs like to sit on it. and Ben planted up two more bowls of it in December 2019.
+Discarded 2022.

 Marianthus ringens (Billardiera ringens) – Chapman River Climber